This week's Refresher Friday takes another look at keeping goals and motivations fresh. Enjoy!

-All characters are going to want something that other people have written about before.
+No matter what story we write, our characters are going to want things that other characters have also wanted, and other writers have written about before.
 The general goals and motivations are not going to be fresh, because those themes are what makes a story universal and relatable.
 No matter who you are, you can relate to someone trying to find love of righting a past wrong.

 It's not so much about creating fresh goals and motivations, but finding fresh ways to illustrate those goals and motivations.
 The fun is in seeing how an individual writer comes up with a new take on one of these eternal ideas.

 It helps to think of those larger goals as themes.
 That's the bigger idea, but a plot isn't about "finding love" or "seeking justice."
 It's the specific actions that bring about those thematic ideas.
-It's how a character finds love or gets justice that makes it feel fresh.
-It's also where, as a new setting can add life to a common goal/theme.
+It's how a character finds love or gets justice that makes the story feel fresh.
+It's also where, as a new setting can add life to a common goal or theme.

 (More on story goals vs plot goals here)